LefferTrochez/DuqueXII-Robot/README.md

 ---

 ## Future Work
-The future of Duque12 envisions transitioning from a stationary robot to a mobile one.
+The future of DuqueXII envisions transitioning from a stationary robot to a mobile one.
 Implementing a differential mobile platform would enable the robot to actively follow the child, significantly improving monitoring capabilities and risk prevention.
 Currently, being stationary limits the robot's effectiveness as the child may move out of the camera’s field of view or sensor range.
 A mobile robot would overcome these limitations, providing more efficient and active care.
 Future iterations will aim to create a more resilient robot capable of fully achieving its primary objective: mitigating domestic accidents during early childhood.

 ---